visit-dav/visit/docs/SphynxDocs/MakingItPretty/Annotations.rst

 can be enabled with the **Begin Arrow** and **End Arrow** toggle buttons.
 For each arrow, the user can also control the resolution and radius of the arrows.
-The arrows consist of cones places at the ends of the line and are contructed out of triangles that approximate a cone.
+The arrows consist of cones places at the ends of the line and are constructed out of triangles that approximate a cone.
 The number of triangles used is controlled by the resolution.
 The radius is the radius of the cone in the same coordinate system as the simulation data.
 The resolution can be changed using the **Resolution** spin box and the radius is changed